A tiger roamed a residential street in Houston. It belongs to a man facing murder charges, police say.

 “I will!
 I am, I am,” Cuevas responded.
 He then grabbed the tiger’s collar and walked it to his front door, where a woman stood waiting.

-Neighbors then saw Cuevas lead the tiger into a Jeep Cherokee and drive away, according to Ronald Borza, a commander with the Houston Police Department’s major offenders division.
+Neighbors then saw Cuevas lead the tiger into a Jeep Cherokee and drive away, said Ronald Borza, a commander with the Houston Police Department’s major offenders division.

 “There was a brief pursuit and the man got away with the tiger,” Borza said at news conference on Monday.

 Police searched the home, which Cuevas had been renting since late last year, the property owner told KHOU.
-The owner said he had no idea there was a tiger in the house, but that he suspected something was off when Cuevas wouldn’t let him in to make repairs.
+The owner said that he had no idea a tiger was in the house, but that he suspected something was off when Cuevas wouldn’t let him in to make repairs.

-Borza said authorities found an enclosure in the backyard, but evidence showed that the tiger likely spent most of its time indoors.
+Borza said authorities found an enclosure in the backyard, but evidence showed that the tiger probably spent most of its time indoors.

 “Looked like he was living pretty well,” Borza said.
 “Looks like he’s well taken care of.”